 The September 2014 passage of California’s first comprehensive groundwater management policy was made possible by the many voices that joined the effort and created a collective vision for what was possible.

-Hallmarks of the Water Foundation’s approach are identifying critical issues and recognizing the moment to move them forward, helping many voices speak as one, fostering unorthodox relationships and innovative solutions, developing critical and missing pieces of information, persevering until the goal is attained.
-Through this approach and the work of the many partners who stood with the Water Foundation, groundwater now promises to become the centerpiece of sustainable water management in California.
-From this work, we have demonstrated how to move the needle to sustainably manage our water and look forward to applying this new thinking to our future work.
+Hallmarks of the Water Foundation’s approach are identifying critical issues and recognizing the moment to move them forward, helping many voices speak as one, fostering unorthodox relationships and innovative solutions, developing critical and missing pieces of information, and persevering until the goal is attained.
+Through this approach and the work of the Water Foundation’s many partners, groundwater now promises to become the centerpiece of sustainable water management in California.